chrberger/libcluon/README.md

 ```

 ### Installation on Ubuntu 14.04 LTS
-To use `libcluon` on Ubuntu 14.04 LTS, you need to compile it from sources after upgrading your C++ compiler to get C++14 support:
+To use `libcluon` on Ubuntu 14.04 LTS, you need to compile it from sources (only a C++ compiler and CMake are needed!) after upgrading your C++ compiler to get C++14 support:

 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test